 As the North Carolina data have only limited information about family backgrounds and longer-run outcomes, I cannot fully explore teachers' long-run effects.
-But my results are sufficient to re-open the question of whether high-VA elementary teachers have substantial causal effects on their students' long-run outcomes, and even more so to call into question the specific magnitudes obtained by CFR-II's methods.
+But my results are sufficient to re-open the question of whether high-VA elementary teachers have substantial causal effects on their students' longrun outcomes, and even more so to call into question the specific magnitudes obtained by CFR-II's methods.

 Across both investigations, where I am able to estimate the specifications that CFR report, I obtain substantively identical results in the North Carolina sample.
-CFR have confirmed (in personal communication) that many of my key results obtain in their data, as have Bacher-Hicks, Kane and Staiger (2014) in Los Angeles.
+CFR have confirmed (in personal communication) that many of my key results obtain in their data, as have Bacher-Hicks et al. (2014) in Los Angeles.
 It thus seems likely the remainder of my results would generalize across samples as well.
-The results are also robust to specifications that address a number of objections that CFR (2014e; 2015b) raised in response to an initial draft of this comment, as discussed in the online Appendix.
-Rothstein (2016) presents additional specifications and robustness analyses.
+The results are also robust to specifications that address a number of objections that CFR (2014e; 2015b) raised in response to an initial draft of this comment, as discussed in the Appendix, which also includes a rejoinder to CFR's (2015a) Reply.